Ant-C-tech/kottans-frontend/README.md

 ## Building a Tiny JS World (pre-OOP) <span id="task8"></span>

 I've made this task even though I not fully understand entire idea of this tiny world yet.
 Maybe that was a cause of some difficulties with this task.
-I want to thanks Oleksiy Rudenko for his review.
+I want to thanks Oleksiy Rudenko for his review - strictly but fair).
 Every code review make my code better.
 [Demo](https://ant-c-tech.github.io/a-tiny-JS-world/)

 [Back to contents](#front-end-course-contents)